microsoft/FluidFramework/routerlicious/packages/routerlicious/src/scriptorium/README.md

 commonly used to refer to a room in medieval European monasteries devoted to the writing, copying and illuminating of manuscripts by monastic scribes."

-In our case scriptorium retrieves sequenced messages from Kafka.
-It then broadcasts the new message and writes the message to a database for storage.
-We currently make use of Redis for broadcasting and MongoDB for storage.
+In our case scriptorium retrieves sequenced messages from Kafka and then writes the message to a database for storage.